Kuttecraft/KlipperScreen/README.md

+# KutterKlipperScreen

+This is a modified version of [KlipperScreen](https://github.com/KlipperScreen/KlipperScreen).
+All credit goes to the original team.
+Only visual and functional adjustments have been made to make KutterCraft machines easier to use.

 # KlipperScreen

 KlipperScreen is a touchscreen GUI that interfaces with [Klipper](https://github.com/Klipper3d/klipper) via [Moonraker](https://github.com/arksine/moonraker).
 It allows you to switch between multiple printers and access them from a single location.
 Notably, it doesn't need to run on the same host as your printer; you can install it on another device and configure the IP address to connect to the printer.